 Lucara is a leading producer of Specials, which consistently have high value and are of gem quality.
-Since 2012, a total of 247 diamonds greater than 100 carats have been recovered, with 34 diamonds greater than 100 carats recovered in 2020 alone.
-Seventeen diamonds in excess of 300 carats have been recovered, two of which were recovered in 2020, including the 549 carat Sethuyna diamond and a 998 carat high white clivage stone.
-In 2020, the global achieved average diamond prices of Lucara were significantly above most other competitors in the industry.
+Since 2012, a total of 286 diamonds greater than 100 carats have been recovered, with 39 diamonds greater than 100 carats recovered in 2021 alone.
+Twenty-five diamonds in excess of 300 carats have been recovered, eight of which were recovered in 2021.
+Three diamonds in excess of 1,000 carats have been recovered from the Karowe Mine since 2015.
+In 2021, Lucara's achieved average diamond prices were significantly above those achieved by most other competitors in the industry.